McNopper/OpenGL/README.md

 Example22 - Shadow volumes

-Example23 - Displacement mapping (OpenGL 4.1)
+Example23 - Displacement mapping (OpenGL 4.1, AMD hardware has artifacts but used to work)

 Example24 - Erode effect using perlin noise